LucaYan0506/Haskell-Animation/README.md

 This project demonstrates a **2D fluid simulation** using **Smoothed Particle Hydrodynamics (SPH)**, implemented in Haskell.
 The simulation visualizes fluid dynamics, providing insight into the movement, pressure, and velocity of particles in real-time.
 Designed for both scientific exploration and aesthetic appeal, the simulation also includes interactive features to manipulate the behavior of the particles dynamically.

 ## Viewing the Output
-The output video of the simulation can be viewed on [YouTube](https://youtu.be/LiqdPfCDhqo) or by opening the output.mp4 file.
+The output video of the simulation can be viewed on [YouTube](https://youtu.be/LiqdPfCDhqo).

 **Windows users**: You can download the executable file and run the simulation directly without needing to set up the Haskell environment.
 Download the .exe file [here](https://github.com/LucaYan0506/Haskell-Animation/releases/download/v1.0.2/installer.windows.exe).